Future of China: Establishment of a Democratic System Outweighs the Discussion of Who would Govern

 Many think that the Princelings have a democratic mindset and a critical attitude toward the reality, their representative who has been referred to quite often is Major General Liu Yazhou.
 In 2004 Wang Yi wrote an article on that popular view, and Qian Liqun wrote another last year, their arguments were based mainly on an article that was allegedly written by Liu, “The Gains and Losses of China's Reform”.
 However, the article they saw as evidence of Liu's outspoken characteristic and possession of a democratic mindset was my earlier writing, published in No.76, Volume One of Modern China Studies in 2002.
 If anyone want to argue in favor of the Princelings, they need to look for evidence elsewhere.
 To cite from my article would definitely not work—those were my thoughts.

-As for abuse of power and corruption, not much difference can be found between the senior cadres and the princeling factions.
-Both are corrupt, and differ only in their methods.
+for abuse of power and corruption, not much difference can be found

 The strategies the princelings use to become super rich through the influence and resources amassed by their fathers has always been a hot topic in overseas media, which Beijing cannot control.
 Widely circulated data says that 90 percent of China’s billionaires are the children of high-ranking officials.
 The British Financial Times’ March 29, 2010 article “To the money born” is worth reading.